-With the exception of this Non-Proprietary Security Policy, the FIPS 140-2 Validation Documentation is proprietary to Pitney Bowes and is releasable only under appropriate non-disclosure agreements.
-For access to these documents, please contact Pitney Bowes.
+With the exception of this Non-Proprietary Security Policy, the FIPS 140-2 Validation Documentation is proprietary to Pitney Bowes and is releasable only under appropriate non-disclosure agreements. documents, please contact Pitney Bowes.
+For access to these

-DS1955B PB1 PSD POSTAL SECURITY DEVICE BUTTON
+DS1955B PB2 PSD POSTAL SECURITY DEVICE IBUTTON